Evolution, Ecology, and Social Behavior Lab (Dr. Neuberg)

-- Jaimie Krems, PhD, Assistant Professor, Oklahoma State University
+- Jaimie Arona Krems, PhD, Assistant Professor, UCLA

-- Keelah Williams, PhD, Assistant Professor, Hamilton College
+- Keelah Williams, PhD, Associate Professor, Hamilton College

 - Oliver Sng, PhD, Assistant Professor, University of California, Irvine

-- Rebecca Neel, PhD, Assistant Professor, University of Toronto
+- Rebecca Neel, PhD, Associate Professor, University of Toronto

-- Jessica Li, PhD, Assistant Professor, University of Kansas
+- Jessica Li, PhD, Professor, University of Kansas

 - Angela Pirlott, PhD, Associate Professor, Saint Xavier University

-- Anna Berlin, PhD, User Experience Researcher, Microsoft (Avero Consulting)
+- Anna Berlin Tamayo, PhD, User Experience Researcher, Microsoft

 - Jenessa Shapiro, PhD, Associate Professor, UCLA (deceased)